Build Gpg4win under GNU/Linux

-This example specifically describes how to create a new Gpg4win installer on a Debian GNU/Linux 'Etch' 4.0.
-In principle, any other GNU/Linux system could be used as well.
+This example specifically describes how to create a new Gpg4win installer on a Debian GNU/Linux 'Wheezy' 7.0.
+In principle, any other Unix system could be used as well.

 Back to overview on building installer